Jordanmuss99/Github-Repo-Sync/README.md

 ## Webhook Integration

 The program includes a Flask web server that listens for webhook events from GitHub.
-When a push event is received for the "main" branch, the program automatically synchronizes the repository.
+When a push event is received for the chosen branch, the program automatically synchronizes the repository.

 To set up the webhook integration: